fourthyplayz/ZeroDNS/README.md

 - Large blocklists may incur a slight start‑up cost while loading into memory.

 ## License
-This project is released under the MIT License – see the `LICENSE` file for details.
+This project is released under the no licensce

 ## Contributing
 1. Fork the repository.